Ideal hyperbolic polyhedra and discrete uniformization: Introduction

 The proof of Theorem~\ref{thm:rivin} presented here is variational in nature.
 It proceeds by transforming the realization problem into a finite dimensional nonlinear convex optimization problem with bounds constraints (see Theorem~\ref{thm:variational}).
 This optimization problem is then shown to have an adequately unique solution (see Section~\ref{sec:proof}).
 The number of variables is $n-1$ for a sphere with $n$ cusps.
 The target function $\Ecalbar^{v_{\infty}}_{\Delta,\lambda}$ (see Definition~\ref{def:Ecalbar}) is twice continuously differentiable and piecewise analytic (see Proposition~\ref{prop:Ecalbar}).
 The main work of proving the differentiability statement is done in Section~\ref{sec:difflemma}.

-Calculating a value of the target function involves Epstein and Penner's convex hull construction~\cite{epstein88,penner87,penner12}.
-For the purposes of this article, it is necessary to translate this construction into the language of Delaunay decompositions (see Sections~\ref{sec:delaunay} and~\ref{sec:akiyoshi}).
-Constructing an ideal Delaunay triangulation can be achieved by Weeks's edge flip algorithm~\cite{weeks93}.
+Calculating a value of the target function involves Epstein and Penner's convex hull construction~\cite{epstein88,penner87,penner12} for surfaces.
+For the purposes of this article, it is necessary to translate this construction into the language of ideal Delaunay decompositions (see Sections~\ref{sec:delaunay} and~\ref{sec:akiyoshi}).
+An ideal Delaunay triangulation can be found using Weeks's edge flip algorithm~\cite{weeks93}.
 Once the Delaunay triangulation is known, the target function and its first and second derivatives are given by explicit equations (see Proposition~\ref{prop:Ecalbar}).

 A variational proof of Alexandrov's realization theorem for euclidean polyhedra was given by Bobenko and Izmestiev~\cite{bobenko08:_alexan_delaun}.
 Their proof also provides a constructive method to produce polyhedral realizations, and there are some similarities between their approach and ours.
 The variational principles are analogous, and Delaunay triangulations play an important role, too.
 But there is one important difference: The variational principle of Bobenko and Izmestiev involves a non-convex target function, while the target function considered here is convex.
 This makes the case of ideal polyhedra actually simpler than the case of euclidean polyhedra, for which no convex variational principle is known.